con-f-use/spect/README.md

 spect
 -----

-Categorize the members of a python object.
+Categorize the items of a python object.

+Essentially filters Python's `dir()` built-in for a given object nicely.
+Might become a `dir()` pretty printer on steroids at some point.
+Can be nice for quick interactive debugging / introspecting.

 Usage